Inselberg: Definition

+A 1972 paper defined inselbergs as "steep-sided isolated hills rising relatively abruptly above gently sloping ground".
+This definition includes such features as buttes; conical hills with rectilinear sides typically found in arid regions; regolith-covered concave-convex hills; rock crests over regolith slopes; rock domes with near vertical sides; tors (koppies) formed of large boulders but with solid rock cores.
+Thus, the terms monadnock and inselberg may not perfectly match, though some authors have explicitly argued these terms are completely synonymous.

 Geology

 Geological and geographical patterns

 Inselbergs are common in eroded and weathered shields.
 The presence of an inselberg typically indicates the existence of a nearby plateau or highland, or their remnants.
 This is especially the case for inselbergs composed of sedimentary rock, which will display the same stratigraphic units as this nearby plateau.
-However once exposed, the inselbergs are destroyed by marginal collapse of joint blocks and exfoliation sheets.
+Once exposed, the inselbergs are destroyed by marginal collapse of joint blocks and exfoliation sheets.
 This process leaves behind tors perched at their summits and, over time, a talus-bordered residual known as a castle koppie appears.
 By this association various inselberg fields in Africa and South America are assumed to be the vestiges of eroded etchplains.

+Location

 Clusters of inselbergs, called inselberg fields and inselberg plains, occur in various parts of the world, including Tanzania, the Anti-Atlas of Morocco, Northeast Brazil, Namibia, the interior of Angola, and the northern portions of Finland and Sweden.